HackYourFutureBelgium/js-study-guide/example/README.md

 - **`src='./path/to/file.js'`**: this is how you load a snippet into your element
 - **`js-tutor`**: if this attribute is present, users can open the code in JS Tutor.
 You will want to add this attribute for code that does not have `prompt`/`alert`/`confirm`
 - **`loop-guard`**: if present, a loop guard option will be rendered for this snippet.

+---

+## Prism.js

+If you want to keep things simpler and just have highlighted code snippets, prism will do the trick.
+Check out [./index.html](./index.html) to see this in use.